darnocer/soul-science/content/blog/metta.md

 5. **A difficult person** - Someone in your life whom you have a challenging relationship with, or feelings of aversion or resentment towards.
 This could be a colleague, family member, or even a public figure or politician.
 (Remember, there are NO exceptions!)
 6. **All Beings** - All Beings in existence every where.
 (See more details about working with this category in the section [below](#working-with-all-beings)).

-## Instructions
-Always beginning by directing loving-kindness towards yourself,  you will repeat the _Metta phrases_ in order, focusing on the meaning behind the words.
-You are not forcing feelings of loving-kindness, you are simply concentrating on the phrases and allowing feelings of Metta to develop naturally over time.

-If you are just beginning with Metta, dedicate an entire session, or multiple sessions, solely to cultivating Metta for yourself before progressing to the other categories.
-Once you feel ready to move on, still always start each session by offering Metta to yourself even for a few minutes in order to "connect" before shifting focus to the next category.

 ### Guidelines for Choosing Recipients of Metta
 - Trust your intuition when selecting someone for each Metta category— avoid overthinking here.